Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

+To improve the visual quality of the reference images used as pseudo-labels, a multi-scale statistically guided multi-colour space stretch module is developed.
+The term 'multi-scale' refers to the different levels of abstraction in the feature extraction process.
+The goal of this module is to improve the colour and contrast of the randomly chosen reference maps, which guide the network's unsupervised learning process.

-The colour correction module's goal is to improve the colour and contrast of the reference map generated in \cref{secref}.
-This is obtained by transforming the reference map RGB values to the optimal RGB values, which involves determining the proper camera white-balance for colour-neutral subjects, as well as removing the effects of lens flare and red-green chromatic aberration.
+This is obtained by transforming the reference map Red Green Blue (RGB) values to the optimal RGB values, which involves determining the proper camera white-balance for colour-neutral subjects, as well as removing the effects of lens flare and red-green chromatic aberration.
 This could be useful when dealing with oversaturated images.
-The colour correction module is designed for the case where the mean and standard deviation of the red, green and blue (RGB) colour values are known.
-This module uses a non-parametric approach to colour correction \cite{Xiao2022usl}, which is able to accommodate new statistical distributions of the pixel values in the red, green and blue (RGB) colour channels.
-The colour correction module consists of two main components: a dual-statistic balance module and a multi-colour space stretch module.
+The SGMCSS is designed for the case where the mean and standard deviation of the red green and blue colour values are known.
+This module uses a non-parametric approach to colour correction \citep{Xiao2022usln}, which is able to accommodate new statistical distributions of the pixel values in the red, green and blue colour channels.
+The SGMCSS consists of two main components: a dual-statistic balance module and a multi-colour space stretch module.

 \textbf{In the dual-statistic balance module}, the image is processed by two different modules that use statistics of the image (average and maximum values) to correct its colour balance.
 The output is then enhanced using two residual-enhancement modules to recover lost details.